 The balance of host and donor immunity determines the outcome of opposing host-versus-graft (HvG) and graft-versus-host (GvH) reactions.
 In the unconditioned host (a) the graft will be rejected.
 Conditioning with chemo-radiotherapy (b) reduces host immunity sufficiently to allow donor engraftment, but immune cells in the graft can now mediate graft-versus-host disease (GvHD).
 T-cell depletion of the graft with monoclonal antibody in vitro (c) is an effective means of reducing GvHD.
 The opposing immunological processes will be more balanced, leading to an increased risk of graft failure.
 Further immune suppression of the host will reduce this risk.
 This can be achieved by increasing the intensity/immunosuppressive capacity of the chemo-radiotherapy or by depleting the host of T cells with in vivo monoclonal antibodies (d).
 This can be combined with in vitro T-cell depletion of the graft but the long half-life of alemtuzumab obviates this requirement.

-Although initially developed as T-cell depleting antibodies that would activate human effector systems (such as complement), and that could be used to reduce GvHD following allogeneic transplantation, the more widespread distribution of the target antigen on haematopoietic cells led to another potential application, which ...
+Although initially developed as T-cell depleting antibodies that would activate human effector systems (such as complement), and that could be used to reduce GvHD following allogeneic transplantation, the more widespread distribution of the target antigen on haematopoietic cells led to another potential application, which became ...